elastic/elastic-agent/docs/test-framework-dev-guide.md

 Warning: if you never created a deployment on it, you won't have permission to get this key so you will need to create one first.

-## Writing tests

-Write integration and E2E tests by adding them to the `testing/integration` folder.

-// TODO: Replace with a comprehensive write up of `define.*` directives,
-// environment variables, etc. useful when writing tests.
-Until then...

-Look at existing tests under the `testing/integration` for examples of how to write tests using the integration and E2E testing framework.
-Also look at the `github.com/elastic/elastic-agent/pkg/testing/define` package for the test framework's API and the `github.com/elastic/elastic-agent/pkg/testing/tools` package for helper utilities.

-<<<<<<< HEAD
 ## Running tests

 Some one-time setup is required to run any integration and E2E tests.
 Run